Simodalstix/k3s-argocd-raspberry-pi/README.md

 This will:

 1. Install k3s with Pi-optimized settings
+2. Setup USB storage and create directories
+3. Create Kubernetes namespaces and storage resources
-2. Install Argo CD using official manifests
+4. Install Argo CD using official manifests
-3. Apply Terraform configurations for storage and namespaces
-4. Deploy the root application that manages all other apps
+5. Deploy the root application that manages all other apps

 ### 3. Access Services